clairecarnot/clairecarnot/README.md

 ## 🙋‍♀️ About me
 Full-stack developer looking for new professional opportunities (France, Paris).<br>
-After 6 years working in Finance for international and fast-growing tech companies, I transitioned to IT in 2023 to study hands-on programming at 42 School.
+After 6 years working in Finance for international and fast-growing tech companies, I transitioned to IT in 2023 to study programming at 42 School.
 I am now excited to keep learning, building, and contributing to impactful projects by bringing a unique mix of finance and technology experience.<br>

 ## 🗓️ My Journey